What is a Standard Cost?

 Example of Standard Cost

 There is a company manufacturing watches.
 At the beginning of the year, the company calculated the cost of the production of the watches by considering the past trends and the expected future conditions of the market.
-It is expected that in the coming year the company will produce 5,000 units of watches.
+In the coming year the company will likely produce 5,000 units of watches.

 Total will be –